Hello everyone – welcome to this week’s episode of “How NOT to Call the Plumber!”.

 2. Go outside and remove any hoses/splitters/etc. from the hose bib.
 Try your best to drain these as well, as they will also freeze and potentially burst on you over the winter.

 3. Open the hose bib outside and LEAVE IT OPEN over the winter.
-The reason for doing this, is that the valve you’ve closed in Step 1 can fail in a way that it hasn’t shut the water completely, letting water back into that pipe that we want to be empty.
+The reason for doing this, is that the valve you’ve closed in Step 1 can fail in that it hasn’t shut the water completely, letting water back into that pipe that we want to be empty.
 If this is the case, we want to know that valve has failed, rather than having the pipe fill back up, become pressurized again, etc. You will either see continual drips coming from the hose bib days after you’ve gone through this process, or later in the year, a large icicle will form!
 If either of these things happen, you know it’s time to replace that valve inside the house.

-4. Go back inside the house and remove the “bleeder” cap from the valve you’ve shut in Step 1.
+4. Lastly, go back inside the house and remove the “bleeder” cap from the valve you’ve shut in Step 1.
 This bleeder cap is going to be a small, ¼” cap on the side of the valve.
 Have a cup or something similar to catch any water, because the goal here is to release any water that is still stuck in that pipe.
 Once the water has stopped, but that bleeder cap back on until next year.
 Now, many of you won’t have this bleeder cap, as you’ve had 100 years of work done on your house by people who don’t know what they’re doing!
 If this is the case, you may want to consider replacing the valve with a proper setup.
 Your pipes may not have burst yet, but they are getting older and more fragile, so it is just a matter of time!